-Rent a car and drive to Napa/Sonoma and go visit our wineries. almost 7 years ago
+Rent a car and drive to Napa/Sonoma and go visit our wineries. about 7 years ago

-buy the 50 walk in SF cards http://www.amazon.co.uk/San-Francisco-Adventures-Foot-Walks/dp/081184563X/ and explore the cards that sound interesting. you could easily do half (or more) in 3 days. almost 7 years ago
+buy the 50 walk in SF cards http://www.amazon.co.uk/San-Francisco-Adventures-Foot-Walks/dp/081184563X/ and explore the cards that sound interesting. you could easily do half (or more) in 3 days. about 7 years ago

 I've just got back from San Fran:

 - if you are looking for a nice place for breakfast away from the hotel try Mama's on Washington Square:

 http://www.mamas-sf.com/ It was brilliant.
 It was recommended to me by another member on here and it didn't disappoint.
 There is a line to get in even on weekdays.
 I had the chocolate cinnamon french toast, delish